benkard/mulkyid/README.md

 ### Key Setup and jQuery Download

-In order to generate an RSA private key and download necessary third-party components, run `setup.sh`.
+In order to generate an RSA private key and download necessary third-party components, run `setup.pl`.

-`setup.sh` will also generate a `browserid.json` file and prompt you to put it wherever your web server will be able to serve it as `/.well-known/browserid`.  **It is very important to do this now**, because `browserid.org` will look at that location and *cache* the response, even if it is just a 404.
+`setup.pl` will also generate a `browserid.json` file and prompt you to put it wherever your web server will be able to serve it as `/.well-known/browserid`.

 ## License